-- Level 2 (Vague Suggestion): The review comment provides specific suggestions for modification (e.g., "changing it with camel case style"), but does not directly specify the location of the code that should be modified. - Level 3 (Concrete Suggestion): The review comment includes explicit requests for adding or modifying code snippets (e.g., "changing the variable name 'testfile' to 'testFile"') or explicitly identifies code snippets to be removed.
+- Level 1 (Vague Question): The review comment only gives a general direction for modification (e.g., "we should maintain the consistency of variable naming") without clear suggestions for changes. - Level 2 (Vague Suggestion): The review comment provides specific suggestions for modification (e.g., "changing it with camel case style"), but does not directly specify the location of the code that should be modified. - Level 3 (Concrete Suggestion): The review comment includes explicit requests for adding or modifying code snippets (e.g., "changing the variable name 'testfile' to 'testFile") or explicitly identifies code snippets to be removed.

 Code Change Category is used to measure the intention of the code changes.
-We followed the taxonomy in [44] and defined the categories based on our annotations.
+We followed the taxonomy in [42] and defined the categories based on our annotations.
 There are 4 major categories, including Documentation Category, Feature Category, Refactoring Category, and Documentation-and-Code Category.